 What Causes Snoring?

 Do you or your partner snore while sleeping and it is disturbing for the other person?
 Then visit Koala® Center For Sleep & TMJ Disorders and get comprehensive treatment for snoring.
 We accept new patients.
 For more information call us today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents: